openvstorage/ovs-documentation/knownissues.md

 Currently vDisks bigger than 64TB are not supported.

 ### DTL Status
-The DTL status of a vDisk will be labeled green/ok in case the vDisk is configured to have no vDisk.
+The DTL status of a vDisk will be labeled green/ok in case the vDisk is configured to have no DTL.

 ## vTemplate

-Once a vDisk is turned into a vTemplate, you can not add, change it settings.
+Once a vDisk is turned into a vTemplate, you can not add or change its settings.
 Making any changes to the vDisks will break the clone functionality of the vTemplate.
-A clone of a vDisk can noty be set as vTemplate.
+A cloned vDisk can not be set as vTemplate.

 ## vPools